 OUTA has noticed some serious issues which are in direct contravention with the rules of the court and the tenets of the law society.
 These issues range from failing to issue case numbers on defendant’s copies of e-toll summons, using lawyers operating from “virtual offices”, making material mistakes on summonses and failing to provide accurate contact details.
 Of additional concern is SANRAL’s use of up to four separate attorneys to issue summons, some of which are based in Durban and Cape Town, which is unnecessary and pushes up the cost to taxpayers.

-After consultation with members of the public who have received summonses issued at the Pretoria Magistrate’s Court and Atteridgeville Magistrate’s Court, OUTA has ascertained that many of these summonses did not have case numbers on the defendant’s copy of the summons.
+After consultation with supporters of the public who have received summonses issued at the Pretoria Magistrate’s Court and Atteridgeville Magistrate’s Court, OUTA has ascertained that many of these summonses did not have case numbers on the defendant’s copy of the summons.
 This is a very serious concern and is in direct breach of the Magistrate’s Court Rules.
 Without a case number a defendant will not be able to defend the matter, as they will have no reference or access to his/her court file, and this will make it virtually impossible for a defendant to file a Notice of Intention to Defend.

 It would be unethical, unprofessional, unlawful and most definitely reportable to the Law Society for SANRAL’s lawyers to proceed to obtain judgements by default where defendants do not file a notice to defend because they are unable to do so.
 But the public cannot simply ignore these irregular summons, as it opens the door for SANRAL’s lawyers to get default judgment by way of their deficient processes.
 This places an unnecessary burden on the public, who will have to rescind these judgments if granted.

 These incidents are an outright abuse of the court process and transgress citizen’s rights to defend themselves fairly.
 SANRAL’s lawyers are trying to ‘sausage machine’ these complex cases and are making it difficult for the public to defend themselves.
-OUTA is able to launch a defense for its members who are on the receiving end of these erroneous processes, however, our concern lies with the less informed members of the public who may suffer the consequences of a judgment taken against them as a result of this unacceptable and dubious behaviour by SANRAL and its lawyers.
+OUTA is able to launch a defense for its supporters who are on the receiving end of these erroneous processes, however, our concern lies with the less informed supporters of the public who may suffer the consequences of a judgment taken against them as a result of this unacceptable and dubious behaviour by SANRAL and its lawyers.

 OUTA has also noticed that once these summonses are defended, despite the initial serving being done by attorneys from all corners of the country, their Sandton based Werksmans attorney provides notice and comes on record for SANRAL by replacing the previously appointed attorneys.
 It appears that four different law firms are being used where one should be sufficient.
 This practice is questionable as SANRAL were required from the outset to make use of attorneys situated in Pretoria for the High Court matters.